Medieval | Iron Axe Head | Bearded Style |Europe | Circa 10-12th Century

 Description

 This striking medieval iron axe head is a remarkable example of European craftsmanship between the 10th and 14th centuries.
 Hand-forged by skilled blacksmiths, it features a broad, flaring blade with a distinctive bearded edge, a hallmark of Viking and early medieval design.
-The large, hollowed socket ensured a secure hafting to a wooden shaft, making the axe both a practical tool and a formidable weapon of war.
-Its survival through centuries is a testament to the durability and skill of medieval metalwork.
+The large hollow socket ensured a secure hafting to a wooden shaft, making the axe both a practical tool and a formidable weapon of war.
+Its survival through centuries stands as a testament to the durability and skill of medieval metalwork.

 Features